-The fund commits to a minimum proportion of 10% of sustainable investments with an S objective.
+The fund commits to a minimum proportion of 10% of sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction) with an S objective.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?